A-kly/School-Vault/SOC 225/Classical Criminology.md

 ![[Criminology Week Four and five (2024) - Classical-6.png]]

 ![[Criminology Week Four and five (2024) - Classical-7.png]]
+- People were afraid of changing value from the women in their community, and when they attempted to push against these roles, chaos ensued
+- Response to this was through the experience of their religion, and therefore they were posessed
 ![[Criminology Week Four and five (2024) - Classical-8.png]]

 ![[Criminology Week Four and five (2024) - Classical-9.png]]